marrink-lab/martini-workshop/03_membranes_and_vesicles/tutorial.md

 *__Figure 4__: Left panel: Snapshot of the mixed POPC (green /purple) / CHOL (light green) bilayer.
 Right panel: The topology file corresponding to the build system.*

-*__Figure 3__: Left panel: Snapshot of the simple POPC membrane we created.
-Right panel: The topology file corresponding to the build system.*

 ## Adding proteins to a membrane

 Besides lipids, the envelope of a cell is also composed of a large set of membrane proteins.
 For the JCVI-Syn3A one of those proteins is a tetrameric complex which acts as potassium transporter.

-To start we have to point **TS2CG** to the protein structure we want to include in our membrane.
+To start we have to point _TS2CG_ to the protein structure we want to include in our membrane.
 Similar to the topology files in **GROMACS** this is done by adding an `include` statement at the top of the `input.str` file.